sauravsaxena7/OnlineVideoStreaming-Android-App/README.md

 ## Features Of Application

-&rarr; ToDo App handles your daily routine. some times you forgot to do your works.

-&rarr; Our App is very concern about your precious time.

-&rarr; And this app will definitely help you todo your works on very right time.
+&rarr; This app features like google drive

+&rarr; Where you can eaisly store your data and view your whenever you want

+&rarr; This app is in under progress to achieve feature like face detection to secure your and online video streaming

+&rarr; Here you see out software screenShots